Rajcoder1/outpostsubmission-pingpongrobot/journal.md

 # Day 1 (7/9/25): Starting out

 Brainstormed some ideas for how a ball launcher robot would like and function.
 I compared different designs on exisitng robots as well and settled on a 2 dof shooter with a turret like design.
-Additionally, there will be 2 flywheels for side / backspin.
+Additionally, there will be 2 flywheels for front / backspin.

 <img width="546" height="444" alt="Screenshot 2026-07-09 at 6 05 33 PM" src="https://github.com/user-attachments/assets/6fcc190c-d175-41c6-8d08-23681e04618a" />

+I was also looking